steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 In production enough requests are made to S3 through our code every day that many applications will actually encounter transient failures of the S3 end points, which need to be recovered from.
 And people running this code are often doing it remotely, often through proxy, and sometimes to other S3 endpoints

-It is always interesting when doing this to enable IOStatistics reporting
+It is always interesting when doing this to enable IOStatistics reporting:
 ```xml
 <property>
   <name>fs.iostatistics.logging.level</name>